 "You probably would have been better off with Mousetrap," Remus sighed, plopping himself on to the empty couch.

-"And miss James being wedged between Sirius and Peter with very little breathing room?"
+"And miss James being wedged between Sirius and Peter?"
 Kay snorted.
 "No way."

 James' head was smushed into Sirius' back.
 "Don't make me hex you, Kay!"